sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 In a visceral new version by Patrick Marber (*Dealer's Choice*, *Closer*) which opened at the National Theatre in December 2016, Ibsen's subtle psychological tragedy is transformed into something more brutal, confrontational and raw. *The Telegraph* hailed it as "a bold, clear, finally harrowing account of the play".

-*Hedda Gabler* in this version was first presented in the Lyttelton auditorium of the National Theatre, London, on 5 December 2016.
+*Hedda Gabler (Marber)* in this version was first presented in the Lyttelton auditorium of the National Theatre, London, on 5 December 2016.

 This is the second time Sedos has performed a play by Ibsen, following *[A Doll’s House](https://www.sedos.co.uk/shows/2018-dolls-house)* in January 2018.
 It is also the second play that Jonny Harding-Cooper has directed for Sedos, following *[The Effect](https://www.sedos.co.uk/shows/2023-the-effect)* in 2023.